apache/nuttx/configs/sama5d3x-ek/README.txt

        example requires is a touch in the far, far, upper left corner of the display.
 In that region, I cannot get reliable touch measurements and so I cannot get past the opening display.
-    f) The NxWM example was designed tiny displays.
-On this large 800x480 display, the icons are too tiny to be usable.
-I have created a large 320x320 logo for the opening screen and added image scaling to expand the images in the taskbar.
-The expanded images are not great.
-If I ever get past the opening screen, the same problems will exist in the application toolbar and in the start window.
-These icons are not yet scaled.

     Bottom line:  Not ready for prime time.